The B-Sides (EP)

 "Friends" b/w "Kick"/"Physical", also known as The B-Sides, is an extended play and the final single from Adam and the Ants.
-All three songs were written by Adam Ant, and were early fan favorites among 'Antpeople'.
+All three songs were written by Adam Ant, and were early fan favourites among 'Antpeople'.
 "Friends" and "Physical" were performed at a John Peel session on 10 July 1978.
 All three tracks had previously been recorded in 1978 for the Ants' first label Decca Records.
 "Kick" at RAK Studios in Chalbert Street, London, produced by Snips, "Friends" and "Physical" at Decca's own studio at Broadhurst Gardens, West Hampstead, produced by Ant himself.

 Antmusic EP

 All three tracks were recorded during the Dirk Wears White Sox recording session at Sound Development Studios in August 1979; none were used on the album.
 Following the departure of all three sidemen with manager Malcolm McLaren to form Bow Wow Wow in January 1980, Do It Records intended to release the tracks on the Antmusic EP in early 1980 to complete the contract of the seemingly defunct band.
 However Adam quickly proved the survival of the band with a new line-up.
 The songs "Cartrouble" (Pt.
 2) and "Kick" along with new lyrics added, were re-recorded with new guitarist Marco Pirroni and guest drummer Jon Moss.
-With the contract thus fulfilled Adam and the Ants and Do It Records parted ways,after releasing the single "Kick".
+With the contract thus fulfilled Adam and the Ants and Do It Records parted ways, after releasing the single "Kick".

 Soon afterwards Adam and the Ants signed with CBS Records and achieved massive commercial success with the album Kings of the Wild Frontier.
-Released in late 1980, it was the UK number one selling album in 1981, and the 48th best seller of 1980.
+Released in late 1980, it was the UK number one selling album in 1981, and the 48th bestseller of 1980.
 It was named the Best British Album at the 1982 Brit Awards.

 As the band's popularity peaked in Britain, Do It decided to cash in on their success by releasing the Antmusic EP, consisting of "Friends" b/w "Kick"/"Physical" as a 7" single in 1982, along with a 12" version also featuring remixes of the original album versions of "Cartrouble" parts 1 and 2.
 Chronologically the single followed "Deutscher Girls", which was also an old track released by a former label (E.G. Records).
 It reached number 46 on the UK Singles Chart.